 Other Differences

-- As mentioned earlier, both diffusion and osmosis occur through passive transport.
-Meaning, no additional energy is needed to drive them and they simply involve the movement of particles from a higher concentration to a lower one.
+- As mentioned earlier, both diffusion and osmosis[7] occur through passive transport.
+No additional energy is needed to drive them; they involve the movement of particles from a higher concentration to a lower one.

-- Aside from those said earlier, one of the major differences between the two is the type of medium where these processes happen.
-On one hand, diffusion happens in any medium, be it, solid, liquid, or gas, whereas osmosis can only happen in a liquid environment.
+- Aside from those said earlier, one of the major differences is the type of medium where these processes happen.
+On the one hand, diffusion happens in any medium, be it solid, liquid, or gas, whereas osmosis can only happen in a liquid environment.

-- Moreover, the goal of diffusion is to attain equilibrium in the energy concentration in the biological system.
-Osmosis on the other hand requires the equilibrium of the concentration of solute among the intra-cellular environment and its outside environment.
+- Moreover, diffusion aims to attain equilibrium in the energy concentration in the biological system.
+Osmosis, on the other hand, requires the equilibrium of the concentration of solute among the intra-cellular environment and its outside environment.

-To have detailed illustration, you may want to view this video:
+To have a detailed illustration, you may want to view this video: